 - From the perspective of a multi-billion dollar retail company, slowness is an integral part of “instant”.

-All these issues can and will be resolved, it just takes time.
-The road ahead is therefore paved with education, training, convincing, waiting and politics.
-This rough terrain is nothing new since most RFID vendors are perfectly used to it since a decade.
+All these issues can and will be resolved; it just takes time.
+The road ahead is, therefore, paved with education, training, convincing, waiting, and politics.
+This rough terrain is nothing new since most RFID vendors are ideally used to it already for a decade.

 The Industry Is Multitasking And Making Further Progress

-On top of these great news, the GS1 Global Office is making a strong effort on developing a TIPP global standard.
-Retailers in the US, Europe and Asia should all contribute and support GS1 in getting the global standard out in a timely manner.
+On top of this great news, the GS1 Global Office is making a strong effort to develop a TIPP global standard.
+Retailers in the US, Europe, and Asia should all contribute and support GS1 in getting the global standard out promptly.

 All this takes time.
 Many stakeholders are working on it, and it’s going to turn out great.
 Please contact me for further insight!